VagelisKalimeris/PARALLEL_STTC/README.md

 5. triplets.csv: All the significant triplets, along with their STTC value and their percentile(position among the control group

-### `WINDOWS`

-The instructions are the same as long as you have installed a terminal application (we suggest "cygwin"), and added "git" and "make" support.

 ## **Parameters that you might want to change:**

 #### After any change to the source code, you must save the changed file and run the commands "make clean" and "make".

-Null distribution of the conditional STTC: If the conditional STTC of a given triplet ABC, is greater than the significant threshold and the number of firing events of ‘reduced A’ is greater than 5, then we consider this triplet as significant.
+Null distribution of the conditional STTC: If the conditional STTC of a given triplet (A->B)|C is greater than the significant threshold and the number of firing events of ‘reduced A’ is greater than 5, then this triplet is considered as significant.
-You might want to change the second condition's value, by opening the file SRC/cond_null_dist.cpp with a text editor, and entering your preferred number at line 65.
+To change the significant threshold, open the file `SRC/common.cpp` with a text editor and at line 75, enter the preferred value as a real number, not integer.

-To change the significant threshold open the file SRC/common.cpp with a text editor and at line 75, change 3.0 to your preferred value(a real number, not integer is required).
+To change the value of second condition, open the file SRC/cond_null_dist.cpp with a text editor and at line 65, enter the preferred value as an integer number, not real.

 ### For further information read STTC_conditional.pdf